Taking Care of Your Gemstones - A Simple Guide

 Cleaning your gemstone jewelry doesn’t require any special accessories or appliances.
 A bowl of water with a few drops of dish detergent will do the trick.
 To clean behind the stone you can use a soft toothbrush but don’t scrub too hard as this could scratch the stone.
 Scrub gently and then rinse.
 Dry gently using a soft cloth.

 Always gently wipe off excess make-up and skin oils after wearing your jewelry.
-Use a nub free, 100% cotton cloth and gently wipe the piece clean using only the soft pads of your fingers.
+Use a nub free, 100% cotton cloth and gently wipe the piece clean.

 We hope you found this article useful and interesting.
 Why not email us with your thoughts or any questions?
 We always like to hear from our customers.